bparanj/crystal/programming/iac/docs/basics/precompile-ruby.md

 Consider factors such as the specific Ruby version you need, the operating system and architecture of your EC2 instances, and any additional dependencies or configurations required for your Ruby environment.

-Certainly!
 Let's dive into more detail on approach #2: Build Ruby Locally and Transfer the Binaries.

 Here's a step-by-step guide on how to build Ruby locally and transfer the binaries to your EC2 instance: